top of page

 Resource Management Plans are carefully designed to provide a strategic plan that will ideally remain relevant for at least 10 years.
 When the plan is no longer relevant or environmentally adequate, the BLM initiates a lengthy revision process that begins with a public scoping period.
 This is followed by a public release of a draft plan that includes several alternatives for consideration.
 Once public input is received and edits to the draft are made, a Record of Decision is released announcing the final, approved plan.
 Public input is gathered throughout the process and helps inform the nature of the plan.

-For questions on the Rock Springs RMP, please reach out to our BLM Wildlands Organizer, Lauren Marsh: lauren@wildwyo.org
+For questions on the Rock Springs RMP, please reach out to our BLM Wildlands Program Manager, Lauren Marsh: lauren@wildwyo.org

 bottom of page